Obergefell v. Hodges: Chief Justice Roberts

 Chief Justice John Roberts wrote a dissenting opinion, which was joined by Justices Scalia and Thomas.
 Roberts accepted substantive due process, by which fundamental rights are protected through the Due Process Clause, but warned it has been misused over time to expand perceived fundamental rights, particularly in Dred Scott v.
-Sandford and Lochner v.
-New York.
+Sandford (1857) and Lochner v.
+New York (1905).
 Roberts stated that no prior decision had changed the core component of marriage, that it be between one man and one woman; consequently, same-sex marriage bans did not violate the Due Process Clause.
 Roberts also rejected the notion that same-sex marriage bans violated a right to privacy, because they involved no government intrusion or subsequent punishment.
 Addressing the Equal Protection Clause, Roberts stated that same-sex marriage bans did not violate the clause because they were rationally related to a governmental interest: preserving the traditional definition of marriage.

-More generally, Roberts stated that marriage, which he proposed had always had a "universal definition" as "the union of a man and a woman", arose to ensure successful childrearing.
+More generally, Roberts stated that marriage, which he proposed had a "universal definition" as union "between a man and a woman", arose to ensure successful childrearing.
 Roberts criticized the majority opinion for relying on moral convictions rather than a constitutional basis, and for expanding fundamental rights without caution or regard for history.
 He also suggested the majority opinion could be used to expand marriage to include legalized polygamy.
 Roberts chided the majority for overriding the democratic process and for using the judiciary in a way that was not originally intended.
 According to Roberts, supporters of same-sex marriage cannot win "true acceptance" for their side because the debate has now been closed.
 Roberts also suggested the majority's opinion will ultimately lead to consequences for religious liberty, and he found the Court's language unfairly attacks opponents of same-sex marriage.

 Justice Scalia

 Justice Antonin Scalia wrote a dissenting opinion, which was joined by Justice Thomas.
 Scalia stated that the Court's decision effectively robs the people of "the freedom to govern themselves", noting that a rigorous debate on same-sex marriage had been taking place and that, by deciding the issue nationwide, the democratic process had been unduly halted.
 Addressing the claimed Fourteenth Amendment violation, Scalia asserted that, because a same-sex marriage ban would not have been considered unconstitutional at the time of the Fourteenth Amendment's adoption, such bans are not unconstitutional today.
 He claimed there was "no basis" for the Court's decision striking down legislation that the Fourteenth Amendment does not expressly forbid, and directly attacked the majority opinion for "lacking even a thin veneer of law".

 Lastly, Scalia faulted the actual writing in the opinion for "diminish[ing] this Court's reputation for clear thinking and sober analysis" and for "descend[ing] from the disciplined legal reasoning of John Marshall and Joseph Story to the mystical aphorisms of the fortune cookie."
+In his 2025 memoir, Kennedy claimed that the other conservative justices unsuccessfully asked Scalia to moderate his tone, prompting Roberts to write the chief dissent.